Call (866) 623-9500 2008 N Garey Ave, Pomona, CA 91767

 Benefits of Becoming a Service-Learner

-• Hands-on experience
+• Hands-on experience in community mental health

-• Job training skills and professional development
+• Job training and professional development to build valuable skills

-• Personal growth
+• Personal growth and development

-• Learn about community mental health
+• In-depth knowledge of community mental health

 Program Requirements

-• Be connected with the Tri-City service area of Claremont, La Verne or Pomona
+• Be connected with the Tri-City service area of Claremont, La Verne or Pomona (residence, work, school, etc.)

-• Complete required trainings, as assigned
+• Completion of required trainings as assigned

 Get Involved